Two coniveau filtrations and algebraic equivalence over finite fields: Walker Abel-Jacobi map in l -adic cohomology: construction

-which is functorial in $Z$.
+which is functorial in $Z$, where $Z_{\overline{Z}}^i(\overline{X})_{\alg}$ denotes the free abelian group of codimension $i$-cycles on $\overline{X}$ that are supported on $\overline{Z}$ and algebraically trivial.
 Indeed, the argument in \cite[Section 2]{suzuki2021factorization} goes through using the coniveau spectral sequence for $\ell$-adic cohomology, where in order to extract information of algebraic equivalence we need \cite[Proposition 4.5]{kahn2012classes} as an $\ell$-adic analogue of \cite[Theorem 7.3]{bloch1974gersten}.
 Passing to Galois cohomology then yields a connecting homomorphism

 which is natural in $Z$.
 Pre-composing with the map $Z^i_Z(X)_{\alg}\to (Z^i_{\overline{Z}}(\overline{X})_{\alg})^G$ induced by pull-back, we obtain a homomorphism